Wes Schweitzer: Atlanta Falcons

-Schweitzer was drafted by the Atlanta Falcons in the sixth round (195th overall) in the 2016 NFL draft.
+Schweitzer was selected by the Atlanta Falcons in the sixth round (195th overall) in the 2016 NFL draft.
 Schweitzer signed a four-year contract with the Falcons on May 5.
 Schweitzer was named the Falcons' starting right guard to start the 2017 season, and ended up starting all 16 games.
 In 2018, Schweitzer was demoted to swing guard and backup center to start the season after losing the starting right guard spot to Brandon Fusco.
 He was named the starting left guard in Week 3 following a season-ending injury to Andy Levitre, and started 13 games there.